michaelgailling/HTMLPARSE/README.md

 =========

 Very simple HTML Parser written in python
-You WILL need the requests library for this work.
+You WILL need the requests library for this to work.